tferi/templateFX/README.md

 TemplateFX is a JavaFX UI definition and reconciliation library, written in Scala.
 It brings React.js-like functionality to the JVM.

 The library offers a declarative, typesafe interface for describing UI fragments.
+It's a typesafe FXML alternative which allows its users to define templates as the function of some input.

 To render a vertical list of Strings or a placeholder if the list is empty, we could write:
 ```
 def vlist(items: List[String]): Template[Node] = items match {
     case Nil =>